PritRaj1/NonConvex-RUST/src/limited_memory_bfgs/LBFGS.md

 # Limited Memory BFGS

 Limited Memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) is a quasi-Newton method that uses a limited memory approximation to the Hessian matrix.
 Many different line search methods can be used with L-BFGS.
+If box constraints are present, L-BFGS-B is used.

 ## Line Search Methods